 10 Cheap things to do during the school holidays

 But never fear, help is here!
-They say variety is the spice of life and if you scratch the surface of your city, you’ll find there’s endless ways to surprise your kids these holidays.
+They say variety is the spice of life, and if you scratch the surface of your city, you’ll find there’s endless ways to surprise your kids these holidays.
 Here are 10 ways to have a cheap and cheerful break with your children.

-Explore the underwater world
+1. Explore the underwater world

-Visit a modern museum
+2. Visit a modern museum

-Just because the kids are out of school, doesn’t mean their brains should go on holidays too!
-Get them excited about art and culture and visit a modern museum.
-Contemporary art has a way of connecting with kids.
-Melbourne, Sydney, Adelaide and Brisbane all have their own contemporary art museums, specialising in interactive exhibitions and school holiday programs.
+Just because the kids are out of school, it doesn’t mean their brains should go on holidays too!
+Get them excited about art and culture by visiting a modern museum.
+Contemporary art has a way of connecting with kids, and most galleries offer special self-guided tours for little ones.

-Fun at the farmer’s markets
+4.Fun at the farmer’s markets

 The sights, the sounds, the smells – a visit to the farmer’s markets is truly a sensory experience for kids these days!
 Find out where your nearest farmer’s markets are and take a drive with the kids.
 The fresh produce, delicious freebies and colourful characters will have them smiling for days.

-Get on your bike
+5. Get on your bike

 Dust off your bikes, load up the car and spend a day on two wheels these school holidays.
 A good, old fashioned bike ride is a great way to expend a little energy.

-Bush walking in a National Park
+6. Bush walking in a National Park

-Play a round of Putt-Putt
+7. Play a round of Putt-Putt

-Visit the animals at the Zoo
+8. Visit the animals at the Zoo

 It’s a classic school holiday move, but there’s a reason kids love the zoo.
 It’s not often that children get to see the mystery of the wilderness right up close, so a day at the zoo is a must.
-During school holidays, Australia’s major zoos like Taronga Zoo and Melbourne Zoo also run educational talks.
-It’s a great way for kids to learn about preservation in a fun and unique environment.
+During school holidays, most zoos will also run educational talks.
+It’s a great way for kids to learn about conservation in a fun and unique environment.

-Young kids do Yoga
+9. Young kids do Yoga

-Cook up a storm in the kitchen
+10. Cook up a storm in the kitchen

 Last but not least, turn your child into a mini master chef!
 Pick a recipe together then jump in the car, head to the supermarket and grab your ingredients.
 You can then spend the day mastering this new dish with the kids.